alch3my/printy/Mechanical/Instructions/BuildInstructions.md

 Figure 17.
 Accent Piece

 Install 2 M5 standoffs and 2 M5 nuts on the carrier.
 Next use clear tape to hold down the removable clear print plate onto the carrier.
+Note the print plate is not square, please make sure the wider side goes over the left and right edge of the hole in the carrier.
 This print plate also gives additional tension to the FEP film (future steps).

 <img src="https://github.com/alch3my/printy/raw/master/Mechanical/Instructions/Images/F18.jpg" width="400" />

 Figure 18.
 Standoffs and print plate

 ### The Build Platform
 Sand the bottom of the build platform with rough sandpaper for better print adhesion.
+All the holes on the sides are for drainage since the build platform is partially submerged in resin at the beginning of the print.
 Use 4 M5x20 screws to install the build platform on the crane.
 For future removal, simply loosen the 4 screws and pull the print and build platform away from the crane.

 <img src="https://github.com/alch3my/printy/raw/master/Mechanical/Instructions/Images/P1.jpg" width="400" />